Apple's holiday-quarter sales forecast largely above estimates

-(Reuters) - Apple Inc’s (AAPL.O) revenue forecast for the holiday shopping-quarter was largely above market expectations, helping allay investor concerns about production delays and supply constraints for the iPhone X, which it will start shipping from Nov.
+Nov 2 (Reuters) - Apple Inc’s revenue forecast for the holiday shopping-quarter was largely above market expectations, helping allay investor concerns about production delays and supply constraints for the iPhone X, which it will start shipping from Nov.
 3.

 The forecast comes after Apple gauged demand for iPhone X with a pre-order process that kicked off online on Oct.
 27. Many analysts have said the forecast will show how Apple tackles supply chain issues to make enough phones, for which it has reported “off the charts” demand.